 The A.S.I Vice President of External Affairs and Advancement shall:

-Develop legislative action plans on a quarterly basis, with the assistance of the committee, to reflect advocacy trends within the A.S.I.
+Develop legislative action plans on a semester basis, with the assistance of the committee, to reflect advocacy trends within the A.S.I.

-Schedule regular meetings at intervals no less frequent than one a month.
+Schedule regular meetings on a biweekly basis.

 Ensure that a written report of any recommendation or action by the committee is made the Friday prior to official B.O.D. meetings.